utazabanje/js-cookie-consent/README.md

 [JS Cookie Consent](https://utazabanje.github.io/js-cookie-consent/) is a JavaScript library for showing cookie consent notice on your webiste.

+From version 1.3.0 you will have to manually include css stylings like in the provided description.

 #### How to use it:

 You can get the library via ```npm```